 What is mediation?

 A mediator is a person trained to help you agree on your issues without taking sides.
-They help you and your partner during your negotiation to try and reach an agreement.
+They help you and your partner during your to try and reach an agreement.

 Mediators don't make decisions and don't force you or your partner to agree.
 They help you to speak with each other and to understand each other's position.
 Their goal is to help you both compromise and agree on things.